Super Bowl XXIV: Pregame ceremonies

 The pregame show was a salute to Mardi Gras and featured musician and singer David Clayton-Thomas.

 Soul and R&B singer (and New Orleans native) Aaron Neville later sang the national anthem.

 The coin toss ceremony featured the recent inductees to the Pro Football Hall of Fame: defensive back Mel Blount, quarterback Terry Bradshaw, offensive lineman Art Shell, and safety Willie Wood.
 Shell, who was then the head coach of the Los Angeles Raiders, became the first active head coach or player to join the coin toss ceremonies.
 Bradshaw, not to be outdone, joined the ceremonies on the occasion of the 15th anniversary of Super Bowl IX, which had been played at Tulane Stadium and saw the Pittsburgh Steelers win their first world championship.

 Halftime show

 The halftime show was a salute to both New Orleans and the 40th anniversary of the comic strip Peanuts.
 The show featured performances by clarinetist Pete Fountain, fiddle player Doug Kershaw, and singer Irma Thomas – all Louisiana natives.
-Three local college bands, Southern University, ULL, and Nicholls State, joined in the performance.
+Three local college bands, Southern University, University of Louisiana at Lafayette, and Nicholls State, joined in the performance.
 The finale featured a float that was dressed up as a riverboat that rose several stories high.
 The float was so huge that one of the goal posts had to be moved so it could be put on the field.